Textualize/textual/docs/events/mouse_release.md

 # MouseRelease

-The `MouseRelease` event is sent to a widget it is no longer receiving mouse events outside of its borders.
+The `MouseRelease` event is sent to a widget when it is no longer receiving mouse events outside of its borders.

 - [ ] Bubbles